patrickrobrecht/simple-media-gallery/README.md

  * Run `npm install` to install the node dependencies.
     `npm run postinstall` is executed automatically after installation.
-    This command will compile `style.scss` to `style.css` and copy the necessary files to the public directory and also compile
+    This command will compile `style.scss` to `style.css` and copy the necessary files to the `public` directory.
  * Run `composer install` to install the composer dependencies.
  * Start a webserver and point the webroot to the the root of the repository.
  * Open the directory in the browser.